modAL-python/modAL/Models-API.md

     Committee models with bagging.

 *fit_kwargs*: keyword arguments
-    Keyword arguments to be passed to the fit method of the predictor.
+    Keyword arguments to be passed to the fit method of the estimator.

 **DANGER ZONE**
 When using scikit-learn estimators, calling this method will make the